Jose Trevino Player Props: Yankees vs. Rangers

 Jose Trevino At The Plate

-- Trevino has three doubles, three home runs and seven walks while hitting .220.
+- Trevino is hitting .217 with three doubles, three home runs and seven walks.

+- In 54.8% of his games this year (23 of 42), Trevino has picked up at least one hit, and in three of those games (7.1%) he recorded at least two.

-- Looking at the 41 games he has played this season, he's went deep in three of them (7.3%), and in 2.2% of his trips to the dish.
+- He has homered in three games this season (7.1%), leaving the park in 2.2% of his plate appearances.

-- Trevino has picked up an RBI in 22.0% of his games this season, with two or more RBI in 7.3% of his games.
-He has also driven in three or more runs in one contest.
+- Trevino has had at least one RBI in 21.4% of his games this season (nine of 42), with two or more RBI three times (7.1%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.